DhivyaDharshini2609/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by:Dhivya Dharshini P RegisterNumber: 25017613
+ Developed by: Dhivya Dharshini P RegisterNumber: 25017613

 **Logic symbol & Truthtable**